WISDEM/Turbine_CostsSE/docs/installation.rst

 Clone the repository at `<https://github.com/WISDEM/Turbine_CostsSE>`_ or download the releases and uncompress/unpack (Turbine_CostsSE.py-|release|.tar.gz or Turbine_CostsSE.py-|release|.zip)

-Install Turbine_CostsSE, first activate the OpenMDAO environment and then install with the following command.
+To install Turbine_CostsSE, first activate the OpenMDAO environment and then install with the following command.

 .. code-block:: bash